couchbase/cbgt/IDEAS.md

 master Planner to do the planning and write results into the Cfg

-310 But, even with a single, elected master Planner, it'll still take some time for news of the new plan to get out to all the cbft instances; so, everyone should be aware of the inherently concurrent race conditions here.
+310 But, even with a single, elected master Planner, it'll still take some time for news of the new plan to get out to all the cbgt instances; so, everyone should be aware of the inherently concurrent race conditions here.